 Bring your bike to campus!
 Biking is a great way to get around and can keep you fit, save a little cash, and help the environment.
-Bike racks are located in several locations on campus to lock bikes up.
+Bike shelters are located near the residence halls and racks are scattered across campus.

 Washing machines and dryers are located in residence halls on most floors.
 Drop in quarters or just use your Crimson Card to make payments.

 The library is open until midnight most evenings during the academic year, and even later during finals.
-Many computer labs are available — some located right in your residence hall, along with common study rooms.
+Several computer labs are also available — some located right in your residence hall, along with common study rooms.

 Your Transylvania education goes beyond the classroom.
 While we have a long tradition of academic excellence, there’s another tradition we’re just as proud of: a great campus living experience.

-No matter which residence hall you call home, you’ll have the help of your resident adviser (RA), an upperclass student staff member.
+No matter which residence hall you call home, you’ll have the help of your resident advisor (RA), an upperclass student staff member.
 RAs undergo two weeks of training on all aspects of residence life, including community development, first aid, educational and social programming development, and emergency response.
 The RAs also receive support from four Area Coordinators, upperclass undergraduate and graduate students with previous experience as an RA who reside on campus.